Gift buying and long-term travel

-The Holiday season is upon us again.
-Hence, for the past month, I was inundated with an endless barrage of articles, emails, and blog posts about the best long-distance gifts for people in my life, pets, travelers, couch potatoes, aspiring Olympians, backpackers, and retired millionaires.
+True to the marketing tradition of my home country, weeks before Christmas, my inbox gets overfilled.
+Every November, I am inundated with an endless barrage of articles, emails, and blog posts about the best gifts for people in my life, pets, travelers, couch potatoes, aspiring Olympians, backpackers, and retired millionaires.
 Get my drift?
 I feel pretty annoyed, to put it mildly.

 Luckily, there are a few lurking in the farther corners of the digital world.

-- Show You Care: Give an Inspired Gift This Holiday (UNICEF) – send vital supplies to children in the name of your friends and family.
+- UNICEF Inspired Gifts – send lifesaving supplies to children and communities around the world in the name of your friends and family.
 Alternatively, you can send a gift card .
 According to the UNICEF website, when you give a their gift card, your family and friends will select from great handcrafted products.
 Your purchase will be helping support the talented artisans and helping UNICEF save and protect children.

 - Adopt a Polar Bear